hushell/CUHOG/README.md

 CUHOG
 =====

-Authors: Xu Hu, Marco Pedersoli and Jordi González
+Authors: Shell Hu, Marco Pedersoli and Jordi González

 A HOG implementation on CUDA, which is compatible with Pedro Felzenszwalb's 31-dim HOG seamlessly.